gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The produced expert is not produced by knowledge.
 They are produced by visibility.

-They appeared on the right podcast.
-They wrote the right viral thread.
-They have the right number of followers.
+They appeared on the right podcast, wrote the right viral thread, have the right number of followers.

 They are invited to the right conferences because they have the right followers because they were invited to the right conferences.